-For FY25, agencies are required to conduct quarterly check-ins on November 20th, 2024, January 20th, 2025, April 20th, 2025, and June 20th, 2025.
-During these check-ins, representatives will provide updates on fund utilization, workgroup attendance, compensation details, and allowances, including child/adult care, lodging, travel, and per diem.
-As mentioned before, these quarterly check-ins will replace the previous end-of-year reporting form, allowing the Office of Equity and the Office of Financial Management to effectively monitor fund usage.
+Starting in FY25, agencies are required to fill out a quarterly report that will provide updates on fund utilization, workgroup attendance, compensation details, and reimbursements (child/adult care, lodging, travel, and per diem).
+These quarterly reports will replace the previous end-of-year reporting questionnaire, allowing EQUITY and OFM to effectively monitor fund usage.